Nidhogg

 Sound 8

-If single player games are your thing then you can probable give Nidhogg a miss.
+If single-player games are your thing, then you can probably give Nidhogg a miss.
 Gather around a few friends and start a tournament if you really want to experience what all the fuss is about.
-The frantic combat will test your luck and reflexes while the low system requirements means the game will run smoothly on just about any hardware.
+The frantic combat will test your luck and reflexes, while the low system requirements mean the game will run smoothly on just about any hardware.

-Sound: A brilliant electronic soundtrack composed by Daedelus
+Sound: The brilliant electronic soundtrack was composed by Daedelus

 Summary 8.0 Great